wbthomason/blog/content/post/academic-vim.md

 writing at hand.

-The first of these focus plugins is [goyo.vim](https://github.com/junegunn/goyo.vim). `goyo` essentially hides all of the unnecessary parts of the editor while you're writing: Line numbers, status displays, etc. It focuses the text in the center of the screen.
+The first of these focus plugins is [goyo.vim](https://github.com/junegunn/goyo.vim). `goyo` essentially hides all the unnecessary parts of the editor while you're writing: Line numbers, status displays, etc. It focuses the text in the center of the screen.
 While this functionality sounds simple, it's surprisingly nice for writing.

 My second focus plugin is [limelight.vim](https://github.com/junegunn/limelight.vim). `limelight` works very well with `goyo`, as it brightens the color of the current paragraph of text, and dims